Kernix13/beginner-git-commands/BEGINNER_GIT.md

 Here are the commands followed by a brief definition on each.
 Make sure to know these because they are used for other sections in this file.
 By the way, you need to make changes to your files or create a file before running `git add .` unless you already have files in your project folder.

 Go to GitHub and create an _empty_ repo, meaning _do not_ add a README file.
-Then back in Git Bash or VS Code and run:
+Then back in Git Bash or VS Code run:

 ```bash
 git init